-Lens rentals are placed in the market as a way to use the expensive high quality lenses without the need to purchase them.
-You can use it to try-before-buy, for experimentation with a specialty lens or if you have a big project coming up you can pretty much rent everything you need.
+Lens rentals are placed in the market as a way to use the expensive high-quality lenses without the need to purchase them.
+You can use it to try-before-buy, for experimentation with a speciality lens or if you have a big project coming up you can pretty much rent everything you need.

 As box opening videos are the bane of youtube I imagine that a written description of a box opening must be just about as boring to read as it is to write.
 So I will show you a few photos and leave you with my overall impression.
 It was very well packed (as you can imagine they want to look after their inventory).
 They also made it as easy as possible to return with labels and packaging included.